NVSL/2022SC-Blaze-artifact/README.md

 The number of IO thread is automatically determined by Blaze depending on the number of given partitions.
 In the above examples, we use one partition.

 ## Reproducing results

+For now, we are working on automating the process to get the result of papers in simple steps.